 The Professional Mediation Board of Standards (PMBS) is a national, nonprofit organization dedicated to advancing the quality, integrity, and professionalism of mediation.
 Formed in 2015 by a group of nationally recognized mediators, PMBS was created to address long‑standing concerns about inconsistent training standards, minimal entry requirements, and the absence of a unified, competency‑based credential for professional mediators.

-PMBS exists to ensure that mediators who earn the Chartered Professional Mediator (ChPM) designation have demonstrated the knowledge, skills, abilities, and ethical standards required to practice at the highest level.
+PMBS offers the Chartered Professional Mediator (ChPM) designation to mediators who have demonstrated knowledge, skills, abilities, and commitment to ethical standards required to practice at the highest level.

 Our Mission